-They strive to delay and even halt, as much as possible, the appearance of signs of aging, in order to enjoy full and healthy lives for many more years.
+They strive to delay and even halt, as much as possible, the appearance of signs of aging, in order to enjoy a full and healthy life for many more years.

 Menopause is a natural process in every woman's life, a significant crossroads between the fertile years and the third age.